ohsu-comp-bio/drake-demo/README.md

 This project uses [Drake](https://github.com/Factual/drake) and [Docker](https://docker.com) to fetch data from the [ICGC Data Portal](https://dcc.icgc.org/repository) and analyzes gene expression data for clusters.
+This performs [t-Distributed Stochastic Neighbor Embedding (t-SNE)](http://lvdmaaten.github.io/tsne/) on gene expression data, group by gender.
+We don't necessarily see any clustering, but it highlights some of the features of Drake!

 The workflow is represented as: